dielsonsales/dependencies-synchronizer/README.md

 The project consists of the following files and directories:

-- `bin/dependencies-synchronizer`: The executable script for the command line tool.
-- `lib/dependencies_synchronizer.rb`: Contains the main logic for reading and updating dependencies.
-- `spec/dependencies_synchronizer_spec.rb`: Contains test cases for the tool using RSpec.
 - `Gemfile`: Specifies the required gems for the project.
-- `.ruby-version`: Specifies the Ruby version compatible with the project.
-- `.gitignore`: Lists files and directories to be ignored by Git.
+- `Makefile`: Defines common tasks (`run`, `test`, etc.).
+- `README.md`: Project documentation.
+- `file_structure.md`: Source of truth for repo layout.
+- `progress.md`: Notes on development progress.
+- `bin/dependencies-synchronizer`: The executable script for the command-line tool.
+- `lib/dependencies_synchronizer.rb`: Loads the CLI and FindCard modules.
+- `lib/dependencies_synchronizer/cli.rb`: Implements the CLI interface.
+- `lib/dependencies_synchronizer/find_card.rb`: Contains core logic to discover & display dependencies.
-- `README.md`: Documentation for the project.
+- `spec/dependencies_synchronizer_spec.rb`: RSpec tests for the tool.
+- `mock_main_app/Card.rb`: Example file used for dependency scanning in tests and demos.

 ## Installation